-is the author of The Fifth Window, A Tunisian Notebook, House Built of Rain, The Human Shore, and Birds, Metals, Stones and Rain.
-His poems have appeared widely in literary magazines and in anthologies including Open Wide A Wilderness: Canadian Nature Poems, Rocksalt: An Anthology of Contemporary BC Poetry, the Montreal International Poetry Prize 2011 Global Anthology, and Best Canadian Poetry in English 2012.
+is the author of The Fifth Window, A Tunisian Notebook, House Built of Rain (BC Book Prize finalist), The Human Shore, and Birds, Metals, Stones & Rain (Governor General's Award finalist).
+His poems have been appeared in many anthologies, among them Open Wide a Wilderness: Canadian Nature Poems and Best Canadian Poetry in English 2012.

 Monday, October 11, 2010